kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

   [wraparound-parent-arrow-video]

+- When both `smooth_scrolling` and `wraparound_file_navigation` are set to
+  `true`, the command will smoothly scroll the wraparound transition as well.

+  Video:

+  [smooth-wraparound-parent-arrow-video]

-- You can also replicate this using this series of commands below, but it doesn't work as well, and doesn't support wraparound navigation:
+- You can also replicate this using this series of commands below, but it doesn't work as well, and doesn't support wraparound navigation or smooth scrolling:

   ```toml
   # ~/.config/yazi/keymap.toml on Linux and macOS